CrunchyData/postgres-operator/docs/content/tutorial/customize-cluster.md

 has successfully started.
 - The password for the `ccp_monitoring` user has changed.
 In this case you will need to update the Secret with the monitoring credentials.

+### PostgreSQL Pod Not Scheduled to Nodes Matching Tolerations

+While Kubernetes [Tolerations](https://kubernetes.io/docs/concepts/scheduling-eviction/taint-and-toleration/) allow for Pods to be scheduled to Nodes based on their taints, this does not mean that the Pod _will_ be assigned to those nodes.
+To provide Kubernetes scheduling guidance on where a Pod should be assigned, you must also use [Node Affinity]({{< relref "architecture/high-availability/_index.md" >}}#node-affinity).

 ## Next Steps